How to obtain a Marriage License

 Either or both parties may change their names on the application provided there have been no felony convictions after August 1, 2000.
 (See Minnesota State Statutes 259.13)

-There will be a 5 day waiting period after application (our office is not open Saturdays, Sundays or Holidays) and the license is valid for a period of 6 months and valid only in the State of Minnesota.
+As of August 1, 2016, there is no waiting period after application; however, our office is not open Saturdays, Sundays or Holidays.
+The license is valid for a period of 6 months and valid only in the State of Minnesota.
 There is no refund if the license is not used within the 6 months.
-It is possible to get the 5 day waiting period waived with a waiver obtained from our office that you will need to have completed by a Judge.
-The cost of the waiver is $25.

 The marriage must be performed by a minister who has attained the age of 21 years and is registered in the State of Minnesota or by a Minnesota Judge.
 A list of Judges who will perform marriage ceremonies is provided below.
 You contact the judge of your choice, ask about fees and make your arrangements with him/her.
 You will be provided one certified copy of the marriage certificate at no charge.
 The fee for a certified copy of a marriage certificate is $9.
 You may request additional certified copies by mail or credit card.